 Have you wondered what it’s like to visit the Maldives?
-Laura Lynch of Savored Journeys recently visited the Kandima Maldives resort and shares her experience and photos here.
+Guest writer Laura Lynch visited the Kandima Maldives resort and shares her experience and photos here.

 Visiting the Maldives is a dream for many vacationers but that’s usually all it is – a dream.
 The remote, Indian Ocean island paradise is so far away from our everyday lives – both literally and figuratively – that it seems impossible to picture ourselves among the swaying palm trees and million-dollar views.

 But now there’s a Maldives resort where everyone is welcome – honeymooners, families, friends off on a girls’ weekend.
 You don’t have to be a celebrity to make a vacation in the Maldives a reality.
 At Kandima Maldives, the second you step foot on the island, you’re part of the family.